Every writer confronts the dreaded fear of a blank page.

-Whether it is a fresh blank sheet of paper or an empty word processor template in Google Doc or Word with its infuriating little flashing cursor, it is the same.
-You have nothing in front of your eyes except emptiness.
+You stare at a fresh blank sheet of paper or an empty word processor template in Google Docs.
+Perhaps Word with its infuriating little flashing cursor.

-When you take these three simple actions, you will have defeated the monster of white nothingness.
+When you take these three simple actions, you will defeat the monster of white nothingness.

 What writers say about the blank page

 When you are in doubt about what to say or how to prove your point, quoting famous people usually helps.

 You can fix anything but a blank page. – Nora Roberts

 There’s something about a blank page that makes me tingle. -Nikki Grimes